 Can I give cod liver oil to my dog?

 Yes – as long as you take the necessary precautions!
 Cod liver oil should be given in the right forms and doses.
-Cod liver oil is a common ingredient in commercial pet food and treats.
+Cod liver oil, alongside some other oils such as flaxseed oil, is a common ingredient in commercial pet food and treats.
 It is also available in liquid and capsule forms.
 Do note that the quality of pet supplements varies greatly.
 Consult your vet on choosing the right supplement!